 How the lens changes AI analysis

-Every AI interaction includes your lens text as part of the context.
+Every AI interaction includes your lens text as part of the context when an AI provider is connected.
 The AI will:

 For example, if your lens includes “circadian biology, UV and mitochondrial health, ancestral diet”, the AI will consider light exposure, vitamin D, and metabolic markers through those frameworks rather than giving you a standard clinical reading.